zach-weav/HoneyPi/README.md

    All feedback was collected via Google Forms

 ### Testing Goals:
-1. Verify attackers can successfully connect to the containerized services
+1. Verify attackers can successfully connect to the containerized services.
-2. Ensure all logs and metrics are captured and visualized in Grafana
+2. Ensure all logs and metrics are captured and visualized in Grafana.
+3. Integrate modern cyber best practices into system configuration.

-See the full [HoneyPi Test Plan](tests/TestPlan-HoneyPi.md) for detailed documentaion and testing methodology.
+See the full [HoneyPi Test Plan](tests/TestPlan-HoneyPi.md) and [HoneyPi SSP](docs/HoneyPi_SSP.pdf) for detailed security and testing requirements!

 # __Ethical Notice__